-January 23rd is World Spay Day!
-We at Petland want to remind all puppy parents how crucial it is to have their puppies spayed or neutered.
-Spaying and neutering your dog is one of the best ways to ensure they live a […]
+Spaying and neutering a puppy is an important decision that every puppy parent has to make.
+We at Petland want to remind you (and all other puppy parents) how crucial it is to have their puppies spayed or neutered.
+Spaying and neutering your puppy is one of the best ways to ensure they live a […]

 At Petland, we value the health and happiness of every puppy.
 That’s why we offer every Petland puppy an exclusive 50% off spay/neuter procedure with store-selected veterinarians.

 You may be hesitant, especially with all the myths about spaying and neutering, but we promise it’s a procedure that will save you stress in the future.

 Many first-time pet owners confuse spaying and neutering with each other.
-While both procedures have the same end result (no unwanted puppies or kitties!), there are major differences on how each surgery is conducted.
+While both procedures have the same end result (no unwanted puppies or kitties!), there are major differences in how each surgery is conducted.

 Spaying usually refers to the surgical removal of a female dog’s reproductive organs.
 Spaying a female dog can involve either: